shobascode/DTC-model/README.md

 2. **Model Development**
    - Implementing a Decision Tree Classifier
    - Experimenting with different values of max_depth
-   - Selecting the model with the highest validation accuracy
+   - Selecting the model with the highest and best balance of training and validation accuracy

 3. **Model Evaluation**
    - Assessing the model's performance using sklearn accuracy_score function